green-nk/nyc-citi-bike/airflow/README.md

 ## Troubleshooting
 * Restart services from scratch.
     ```bash
-    # Reset PG database that stored meta data, doing this in a container
+    # Reset PG database that stored meta data, doing this in an airflow-webserver container
     airflow db reset
     ```
     ```bash